 It’s easiest for you and your practitioner if you wear appropriate clothing for your appointments.

-For example, if you are coming in with a knee problem, it would not be ideal to wear tight jeans, similarly if you had a back problem, it’s not ideal to wear a dress.
+For example, if you are seeing us for a knee problem, it would not be ideal to wear tight jeans, similarly if you had a back problem, it’s not ideal to wear a dress.
 If you were coming in for an exercise session, then active wear or unrestrictive clothes are preferable.

 We always keep a few pairs of shorts at the ready if you need to borrow some!